iwona-pekala/a11y-bug-fixes/html/generic/aria-name-label-description.md

 ### `aria-labelledby`
 The `aria-labelledby` value must be an id, or a list of ids referencing existing HTML tags.
 It's similar to the `<label>` tag, as it's also used to name an element by using another element.
-Ids must be unique, as otherwise
+Ids must be unique, as otherwise only the first element with given id is referenced.

 #### Example with one id
 ```